Genez-io/genezio-documentation/docs/frameworks/nextjs.md

 -   ### How do I set environment variables for my Next.js application?

-    Environment variales for a Next.js project hosted on Genezio are set in the same way as any other Genezio project.
+    Environment variables for a Next.js project hosted on Genezio are set in the same way as any other Genezio project.
 Visit the `Environment Variables` tab in the project dashboard to set your environment variables.

 -   ### How do I test locally?